mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

 ### Together at Last

 After months of collaborating from across the world, it was wonderful to meet the whole team in person.
-A few days later, all our hard work come together as well.
+A few days later, all our hard work came together as well.
+All the preparation paid off and the demo worked perfectly.
 Here's a shot of my particle visualization from the official recording.

 <video style="margin: 0 auto" poster="/static/images/041/traffic-thumb.jpg" autoplay controls loop>
     <source src="/static/videos/041/traffic.webm" />